-The Company has a credit agreement (the "Credit Agreement") providing for a \$1.545 billion senior secured term loan (the "Term Loan") and a \$210.0 million senior secured revolving credit facility (the "Revolver" and together with the Term Loan, the "Senior Secured Credit Facilities").
-During 2021, the Company entered into amendments to the Credit Agreement, which provided for (i) a new tranche of term loans that replaced or refinanced all of the existing term loans outstanding under the Credit Agreement, (ii) provided for an extension of the Term Loan and Revolver, (iii) and increased the outstanding commitments under the Revolver (the "2021 Amendments").
-As of both December 31, 2021 and 2020, the Company had no outstanding borrowings on the Revolver.
-As of December 31, 2021, the Company's availability on the Revolver was \$203.0 million (including outstanding letters of credit of \$7.0 million).
+The Company has a credit agreement (the "Credit Agreement") providing for a \$1.545 billion senior secured term loan (the "Term Loan") and a \$350.0 million senior secured revolving credit facility (the "Revolver" and together with the Term Loan, the "Senior Secured Credit Facilities").
+The Revolver may be utilized for working capital, capital expenditures and general corporate purposes.
+Subject to certain conditions and requirements set forth in the Credit Agreement, the Company may request one or more additional incremental term loan facilities or one or more increases in the commitments under the Revolver.
+During 2022, the Company entered into an amendment to the Credit Agreement, which increased the outstanding commitments under the Revolver.

-The Term Loan will mature on August 31, 2026 (or, if at least \$185 million of the Borrower's 6.750% senior unsecured notes due 2025 shall have not either been repaid, repurchased or redeemed or refinanced with indebtedness having a maturity date not earlier than 91 days after August 31, 2026 by no later than April 1, 2025, then April 1, 2025).
-The Revolver matures on February 1, 2026.
-The Senior Secured Credit Facilities will bear interest at a rate per annum equal to (x) LIBOR plus a margin of 3.75% per annum (LIBOR with respect to the Term Loan shall be subject to a floor of 0.75%) or (y) an alternate base rate (which will be the highest of (i) the prime rate, (ii) 0.5% per annum above the federal funds effective rate and (iii) one-month LIBOR plus 1.00% per annum (the alternate base rate with respect to the Term Loan shall be subject to a floor of 1.75%)) plus a margin of 2.75% per annum.
+The Term Loan will mature on August 31, 2026.
+In connection with 2025 Notes Redemption (defined below), the Term Loan is no longer subject to accelerated maturity.
+Voluntary prepayments of the Term Loan are permitted, in whole or in part, with prior notice, without premium or penalty (except LIBOR breakage costs and a call premium in the case of certain repricing events within a specified period of time after May 3, 2021).
+During 2022, the Company made a voluntary prepayment of \$150.0 million without premium or penalty.
+As a result of the prepayment, the Term Loan is no longer subject to quarterly amortization payments prior to maturity.
+In connection with prepayment, the Company wrote-off a portion of unamortized debt issuance costs and discounts, resulting in a debt extinguishment loss of \$1.0 million, included in loss on debt extinguishment in the accompanying consolidated statements of operations.
+The Term Loan bears interest at a rate per annum equal to (x) LIBOR plus a margin of 3.75% per annum (LIBOR shall be subject to a floor of 0.75%) or (y) an alternate base rate (which will be the highest of (i) the prime rate, (ii) 0.5% per annum above the federal funds effective rate and (iii) one-month LIBOR plus 1.00% per annum (the alternate base rate shall be subject to a floor of 1.75%)) plus a margin of 2.75% per annum.